-The Lotsawa Rinchen Zangpo Translator Program (LRZTP) is a 4-year interpretation program offered by the Foundation for the Preservation of the Mahayana Tradition (FPMT).
+The Lotsawa Rinchen Zangpo Translator Program (LRZTP) is a four-year interpretation program offered by the Foundation for the Preservation of the Mahayana Tradition (FPMT).
 Its main aim is to provide qualified interpreters for Dharma centers worldwide.
 The program consists of two years of study in Dharamsala, India, followed by two years of onsite training at a center as an apprentice interpreter under a Tibetan teacher.
-LRZTP1 started in McLeod Ganj, Dharamsala, in 1996, and since then 22 students have succesfully completed the four year program.
+LRZTP1 started in McLeod Ganj, Dharamsala, in 1996, and since then 22 students have successfully completed the four-year program.

 LRZTP is located in Dharamsala, in Himachal Pradesh.
 Dharamsala became the new home to His Holiness the Dalaï Lama and the Tibetan Government in Exile in 1960 when the prime minister of India granted the land to exiled Tibetans.
 It has now become a center for Tibetan activity with numerous organizations, monasteries and nunneries, schools, and over 8,000 resident Tibetans.
 Although the central government offices are closer to Dharamsala, McLeod Ganj, slightly higher in elevation and nestled on the ridges of the foothills of the Himalayas, is the true hub of Tibetan life.
 Numerous hotels and restaurants cater to the lively tourist industry, and a host of organisations and groups find their headquarters in this former British hillstation.